The Mexican

-The Mexican is a 2001 American dark comedy adventure crime film directed by Gore Verbinski and stars Julia Roberts and Brad Pitt in lead roles.
-Its plot is a mixture of different genres.
+The Mexican is a 2001 American romantic crime comedy film directed by Gore Verbinski.
+The film stars Julia Roberts and Brad Pitt, with James Gandolfini, Bob Balaban, J. K. Simmons, and Gene Hackman in supporting roles.

+It tells the story of a small-time criminal (Pitt) who is sent on a mission to retrieve an antique pistol in Mexico, while his girlfriend (Roberts), frustrated with their troubled relationship, finds herself entangled in a series of unexpected events.

+The Mexican was released in the United States on March 2, 2001, to mixed reviews from critics, and grossed $147.8 million.

 Plot

-In Los Angeles, a traffic light changes to red and there are offscreen sounds of an automobile collision.
+In Los Angeles, a traffic light changes to red, and off-screen sounds of an automobile collision are heard.

 Five years later, Jerry Welbach has been working off a debt to imprisoned mob boss Arnold Margolese.
-After Jerry fouls up what was meant to be his final errand, Margolese's second-in-command, Bernie Nayman sends Jerry on a new final errand: retrieving an antique pistol for Margolese in Mexico from a man named Beck.
-Jerry's additional job for Margolese proves to be the last straw for Jerry's girlfriend Sam, who leaves him to move to Las Vegas.
+After Jerry fouls up what was supposed to be his final errand, Margolese's second-in-command, Bernie Nayman, sends Jerry on a new, final errand: retrieving an antique pistol in Mexico for Margolese from a man named Beck.
+This additional job proves to be the last straw for Jerry's girlfriend, Sam, who leaves him to move to Las Vegas.

-Arriving in Mexico, Jerry finds the pistol with Beck, who explains the history of the legendary gun known as "the Mexican".
+In Mexico, Jerry finds the pistol with Beck, who explains the history of the legendary gun, known as "the Mexican".
 When Beck is killed by a stray bullet from celebratory gunfire, Jerry calls his colleague Ted and learns that Beck was Margolese's grandson.
 Just then, Jerry's car is stolen, with Beck's body and the pistol inside.
 Jerry recovers the car and the gun, shooting one of the thieves in the foot and burying the body.

-En route to Las Vegas, a well-dressed hitman tries to abduct Sam, but is shot by another hitman who captures her instead.
-The second hitman introduces himself as Leroy, explaining that he was hired to hold Sam hostage to ensure Jerry delivers the pistol.
+While Sam is traveling to Las Vegas, a well-dressed hitman attempts to abduct her but is shot by another hitman who captures her instead.
+The second hitman introduces himself as Leroy and explains that he was hired to hold Sam hostage to ensure Jerry delivers the pistol.

-Sam explains to Leroy that Jerry became indebted to Margolese five years ago, after crashing into Margolese's car, while running a red light.
-This was the accident heard at the beginning of the film.
-The police discovered someone tied up in Margolese's trunk that he intended to kill.
-Margolese was sent to prison for five years and Jerry was forced to run errands for Margolese for that same period.

-Bonding with Leroy, Sam deduces that he is gay and encourages him to pick up Frank, a traveling postal worker.
+Sam explains to Leroy that Jerry became indebted to Margolese five years earlier after crashing into Margolese's car while running a red light.
+At the accident site, the police discovered someone tied up in Margolese's trunk whom he intended to kill.
+Margolese was sent to prison for five years, and Jerry was forced to run errands for Margolese during that time.
+Bonding with Leroy, Sam correctly deduces that he is gay and encourages him to pick up Frank, a traveling postal worker.
 The three of them reach Las Vegas, and Leroy and Frank spend the night together.